FAQ

 Will the teams receive any technical support during the exercise?

-Will the Blue Teams have root access to interact with the servers?
+Will the blue teams have root access to interact with the servers?

 Yes, we will provide root access to the participants.